ALL COURSES ARE CURRENTLY BEING RUN ONLINE VIA ZOOM. We do not know when it will be possible to resume face-to-face courses.

 Whether you have taken part in marine recording project before or not you can add to your knowledge and experience by taking part in one of our training courses.
-Three types of Seasearch course are currently available:
+Four types of Seasearch training are currently available:

-Seasearch Observer - for divers new to marine recording in British and Irish waters
+Seasearch Observer - for divers/snorkellers new to marine recording in British and Irish waters

 Seasearch Surveyor - for experienced recorders who want to increase the value of the results